What is uOConnexion?

 Upper-year students include:

-- All students who have been studying at uOttawa for more than two terms or eight months.
+- All students who have been studying at uOttawa for more than one term, feeling confident to help newly-admitted students.

 Newly-admitted students include: